lume/element/README.md

 }
 ```

+[Example on CodePen](https://codepen.io/trusktr/pen/GRbVwzj) (with `html` template tag instead of JSX)

 > :bulb:**Tip:**
 >
-> Use the `css` identity template tag to enable syntax highlighting in some IDEs:
+> Use the `css` identity template tag to enable syntax highlighting and code formatting in some IDEs:

 ```js
 import {css} from '@lume/element'